What is social prospecting and why should you care?

 Overlay this with powerful communications tools that can deliver personalised messaging directly to prospects and you have blown the goldmine wide open.

 Now consider the low cost and high returns of social prospecting.
-Regardless of the many ways there are to prospect – and we’ll return to this – time and time again we are seeing reports of incredibly low cost per lead.
+Regardless of the many ways there are to prospect – and we’ll return to this – time and time again, we see reports of incredibly low cost per lead.

 And incredibly good quality leads at that.